Birds Of Feather Flock Together

 Q: Do all bird species flock?

 A: No, not all bird species flock.
-Many bird species are solitary or live in pairs, while others exhibit a variety of social structures ranging from small family groups to large, complex societies.
+Now, many bird species are solitary or live in pairs, while others exhibit a variety of social structures ranging from small family groups to large, complex societies.
 The tendency to flock varies greatly across different species, depending on their evolutionary history and ecological circumstances.

 Q: What are some examples of birds known for their flocking behavior?